The Pomodoro Technique

 Testing Seminars

 Passing along some information from Mike Kelly regarding the 2009 schedule for the Indianapolis Workshops on Software Testing (IWST.)
-It's pretty short and dense, so I'll just copy from here:
+It's pretty short and dense, so I'll just copy from his blog (link no longer available):

 We've posted the 2009 schedule for the Indianapolis Workshops on Software Testing.
 We're looking for people willing to share experience reports and people who just have a general interest in the various topics and would like to attend and ask questions.